SohamMalakar/Fun-Assembly/README.md

 MOV $var1 $1
 ```

-Here, the compiler assigns the value of the 1st argument to the variable `$var1`.
+Here, the interpreter assigns the value of the 1st argument to the variable `$var1`.

 > **_NOTE:_** `$0` is the relative path of the module and `$ARGC` is the number of arguments passed to the module.